Convent Complex of the Sisters of Saint Anne (Lachine)

 Discovering the Convent Complex of the Sisters of Saint Anne in Lachine and Its Tradition of Education

 In 1850, a small community of teaching sisters was formed in Vaudreuil, Quebec.
-The dream of its foundress was for countryside children, boys and girls alike, to be given an education.
+The dream of its foundress was ti give rural children, boys and girls alike, an education.
 In the early 1860s, the community moved to the outskirts of the Lachine Canal to make that dream a reality.
-Over the years, it grew, with the foundation of several schools, in Quebec and Canada as well as around the world.
+Over the years, it grew, with several schools being founded in Quebec,across Canada, and around the world.

-During the next hour, we invite you to explore the complex made up of the college and convent of Sainte Anne, located in Lachine.
+During the next hour, we'll invite you to explore the complex made up of the college and convent of Sainte Anne, located in Lachine.
 The complex, which evolved over the years to meet the needs of the local population and the small but growing religious order, is one of the main points of interest in the historic district of Lachine.
 It is our pleasure to assist you as you visit these places, whose significance is closely linked to the teaching work of the Sisters of Saint Anne.
-You will discover a community that strongly influenced the development of the surrounding district, and learn about figures that marked the history of Montreal, such as the Blessed Marie-Anne Blondin, Bishop Ignace Bourget, Father Nazaire Piché and the architects Perrault, Mesnard and Venne.
+You'llll discover a community that strongly influenced the development of the surrounding district, and learn about figures who marked the history of Montreal, such as the Blessed Marie-Anne Blondin, Bishop Ignace Bourget, Father Nazaire Piché and the architects Perrault, Mesnard, and Venne.

 This visit includes 19 audio stops.
-Please click on the button in the right-hand corner at the top of this page to download the file containing the podcast.
+Please click on the link below to download the file containing the podcast.
 You can then transfer the file to your portable MP3 player.